PeterWone/Antipodean/spike/Farewell.md

 "OK?"

 "So sugar for coffee.
-It's less work than cane and it will grow up here in the hills."
+It's less work than cane and it will grow up here in the hills.
+And you harvest it with a knife, he'd love that, full circle."

 "I see."
 She wondered would she ever be as good at thinking about the needs of her people.
 The boots were too big.
 But he'd given them to her.
 To _her._

 > _You'll do fine.
 And before you ask how I know what you're feeling, you're full of nanites that tell me everything from hormone levels to pituitary action, because on their own they can't make holistic health assessments.
 I process it and instruct them, and as a bonus I have a pretty good read on your mood._

+She grinned.
+"He did tell me you were a manipulative little minx."

+> _That's ridiculous.
+I'm not little._
 >
 > _You'll do fine.
 Quit second guessing yourself and just be, O child of dog._